 The Associate Vice President for Finance and the Vice President for Finance are responsible for approving all contracts between the College and vendors and contractors.

-In order to maintain a safe and respectful learning and working environment, faculty, professional staff, and students are expected to interact with each other in a professional manner.
-Romantic or sexual relationships between College employees and students, as well as supervisors and those they supervise, may negatively affect learning, department performance, and morale; create conflicts of interest; and may lead to claims of sexual harassment, abuse of power, or favoritism.
-Therefore, romantic or sexual relationships between College employees and students, and between supervisors and those they supervise, even when consensual are not permitted.
+In order to maintain a safe and respectful learning and working environment, faculty, professional staff, and students are expected to interact with each other in a professional and collegial manner.
+Romantic or sexual relationships or interactions between College employees and students, as well as supervisors and those they supervise, may negatively affect or compromise learning, department performance, and morale; create conflicts of interest; and may lead to claims of sexual harassment, abuse of power, or favoritism.
+Therefore, romantic or sexual relationships/interactions between College employees and students, and between supervisors and those they supervise, even when consensual, are not permitted. *

 Internal, unpublished College financial statements, projections, budgets, and financial reports.